 In Africa, if you play music in an open space, any music, then people will generally come.
 “It is the way to reach people, to bring them together.”
 So says Sister Fa, a Senegalese urban soul and hip-hop star who has been lending her voice to a remarkable new drive against female circumcision in 12 of the countries worst affected by the practice across the continent.

 “We’re using music because the young people are the future.
-Observer from Dakar, where she is on a tour called “Education Against Mutilation”.
+They need to understand that they are not alone,” Sister Fa told the Observer from Dakar, where she is on a tour called “Education Against Mutilation”.
 Other cultural ambassadors are performing similar journeys.

 “It is when you are alone, when you think: ‘How can I not cut my child?
 She will be marginalised, pushed in a corner’,” Sister Fa continued.
 “When the cutting ceremony is organised for the village and one girl is not there, everyone will know that she is not there, the whole village knows she is not cut.
 Then that girl is treated like an animal, you can’t get married, you can’t cook or pass water to someone for them to drink.